Key Questions to Ask When Choosing Solar Solutions for Renewable Energy

 Suggested reading:4 Tips to Select a Compact ODM Solar Panel

 Not all rooftops are suitable for solar installation.
-According to the U.S. Department of Energy, the average residential rooftop can accommodate a solar system of 5 to 10 kW, which typically generates between 6,000 to 12,000 kWh of electricity annually.
-It's essential to assess your roof's orientation, angle, and shading to determine its solar potential.
+The U.S. Department of Energy states that the average residential rooftop can support a solar system of 5 to 10 kW, generating between 6,000 to 12,000 kWh of electricity annually.
+It's crucial to assess your roof’s orientation, angle, and shading to evaluate its solar potential.

-Research and reviews play a significant role in selecting a solar provider.
-According to a 2021 survey by SEIA, 73% of consumers indicated that they would only consider providers that have been in business for at least five years.
-Checking third-party reviews and ratings can help in finding a reputable provider.
+Research and reviews significantly impact the selection of a solar provider.
+A 2021 survey by SEIA indicated that 73% of consumers would consider only providers with at least five years of operational experience.
+Looking at third-party reviews and ratings can be helpful in identifying a reputable provider.

 7. What Are the Maintenance Requirements?

-Solar systems are generally low-maintenance, but understanding maintenance requirements can help avoid future issues.
-Regular cleaning and monitoring are essential.
-A study by NREL found that most systems can last over 25 years with minimal maintenance.
+Solar systems are generally low-maintenance, yet understanding maintenance requirements is important to prevent potential issues.
+Regular cleaning and monitoring are necessary.
+A study by NREL found that most systems can last over 25 years with minimal upkeep.

 8. How Is the System Installed?

-Installation quality directly affects system performance.
-Ensure your provider is certified and follows the best installation practices.
-According to the National Solar Association, poorly installed systems can lead to a decrease in energy production by up to 25%.
+The quality of installation directly influences system performance.
+Ensure your provider is certified and adheres to best installation practices.
+According to the National Solar Association, improperly installed systems can reduce energy production by as much as 25%.

-9. What Is the Performance and Warranty of the System?
+9. What Are the System's Performance and Warranty Terms?

-Most solar panels come with a performance warranty of 25 years, but it’s essential to read the fine print.
-The degradation rate typically lies under 0.5% per year, meaning that after 25 years, a panel should still function at approximately 80% of its original output.
+Most solar panels come with a performance warranty of 25 years, but it’s essential to review the terms carefully.
+The degradation rate usually remains under 0.5% per year, allowing a panel to operate at around 80% of its original output even after 25 years.

 Source: American Solar Energy Society.